Explore Options to Help Preserve Your Tooth

 • If the infection is severe or swelling is present, we may place medication inside the tooth to reduce inflammation.
 In this case, we’ll schedule a second appointment to complete the treatment once the tooth has settled.

-• You’ll always have time to ask questions and feel confident about what’s happening during your treatment.
+• You’ll always have time to ask questions and receive clear information about what occurs during your treatment.
 We’ll keep you informed throughout your visit, explaining each stage clearly so you know what to expect.

-Every case is different, so our Bunbury team will personalise your treatment plan based on your specific dental needs.
-At our dental clinic in Bunbury, we always prioritise your comfort and provide care that’s tailored to your dental needs.
+Every case is different, so our Bunbury team will tailor your treatment plan to your specific dental needs.
+At our dental clinic in Bunbury, we aim to support your comfort and deliver care tailored to your dental condition.

 Yes, you can return to work after endodontic treatment in Bunbury, but this may depend on your case.
 Consider the following when planning your recovery and return to work:

-• Many patients feel well enough to return to work the same day, particularly after a straightforward root canal procedure.
+• Some patients feel ready to return to work the same day, especially after a straightforward root canal procedure.

-• Mild discomfort or numbness can occur for a few hours after treatment and generally settles without further care.
+• Mild discomfort or numbness may occur for a few hours following treatment and usually subsides on its own.

-• If your work involves physical tasks, it may be beneficial to rest for the remainder of the day to support recovery.
+• If your job involves physical work, taking the rest of the day off may help support your recovery.

-• Discuss your daily routine with your dentist during your visit and follow their guidance on when to return to work.
+• Discuss your usual daily activities with your dentist during your appointment.
+Follow their advice to decide when to return to work.

 It’s always a good idea to listen to your body and rest if needed after any dental procedure.